-Place and date of establishment Type of camp and who estab- lished it Catchment area Fate of inmates BANAT Petrovgrad, August 14/15, 1941 assembly- Germans Petrovgrad, Srpska Crnja and Jaša Tomić at the beginning of September 1941, men were interned in Topovske supe and killed by end of October; women and children interned on December 12, 1941 in the Sajmiste camp and killed by May 1942 Novi Bečej, August 14/15, 1941 assembly- Germans N. Bečej, N. Kneževac and V. Kikinda at the beginning of September 1941, men were interned in Topovske supe and killed by end of October; women and children interned on December 12, 1941 in the Sajmiste camp and killed by May 1942 Pančevo, August 14/15, 1941 assembly- Germans Pančevo at the beginning of September 1941, men were interned in Topovske supe and killed by end of October; women and children interned on December 12, 1941 in the Sajmiste camp and killed by May 1942 SERBIA Kragujevac, May 1941 assembly- Germans Kragujevac executed by firing squad on October 19, 1941 in Kragujevac Belgrade, Topovske šupe early September 1941. concentration for men - Germans men from Banat shot from the second half of September to end of October, 1941 near the village of Jabuka Belgrade, Banjica, July 10, 1941 concentration for men - Germans Belgrade and sur- rounding places in Serbia shot from end of October to December 1941 in Jajinci and other places Belgrade, Sajmište, December 12, 1941 concentration - Germans women and children from Banat, Belgrade, Niš, Kosmet; men and women from Sandžak, Zvornik, Montenegro, Šabac and Split large number perished from February to May 1942, a certain number transferred to Auschwitz Šabac, July 1941 concentration - Germans - men shot on October 12 and 13, 1941 in Zasavica; women and children taken on January 26, 1942 to Sajmište where they perished
+Place and date of establishment Type of camp and who estab- lished it Catchment area Fate of inmates BANAT Petrovgrad, August 14/15, 1941 assembly- Germans Petrovgrad, Srpska Crnja and Jaša Tomić at the beginning of September 1941, men were interned in Topovske supe and killed by end of October; women and children interned on December 12, 1941 in the Sajmiste camp and killed by May 1942 Novi Bečej, August 14/15, 1941 assembly- Germans N. Bečej, N. Kneževac and V. Kikinda at the beginning of September 1941, men were interned in Topovske supe and killed by end of October; women and children interned on December 12, 1941 in the Sajmiste camp and killed by May 1942 Pančevo, August 14/15, 1941 assembly- Germans Pančevo at the beginning of September 1941, men were interned in Topovske supe and killed by end of October; women and children interned on December 12, 1941 in the Sajmište camp and killed by May 1942 SERBIA Kragujevac, May 1941 assembly- Germans Kragujevac executed by firing squad on October 19, 1941 in Kragujevac Belgrade, Topov- ske šupe early September 1941. for men - men from Banat shot from the second half of September to end of October, 1941 near the village of Jabuka Belgrade, Banjica, July 10, 1941 concentration for men - Germans shot from end of October to December 1941 in Jajinci and other places Belgrade, Sajmište, December 12, 1941 concentration ~ Germans women and children from Banat, Belgrade, Niš, Kosmet; men and women from Sandžak, Zvornik, Montenegro, Šabac and Split large number perished from February to May 1942, a certain number transferred to Auschwitz Šabac, July 1941 concentration - Germans Šabac and Jewish refugees from Austria, Germany, Poland and other men shot on October 12 and 13, 1941 in Zasav- ica; women and children taken on January 26, 1942 to Sajmište where they perished

-1 From Jevreji Jugoslavije 1941-1945: žrtve genocida i učesnici narodnooslobodilačkog rata, Jaša Romano, Federation of Jewish Communities of Yugoslavia, 1980.
+&lt;sup>1 From Jevreji Jugoslavije 1941-1945: žrtve genocida i učesnici narodnooslobodilačkog rata, Jaša Romano, Federation of Jewish Communities of Yugoslavia, 1980.